zachvin/labelling-instructions/README.md

 * To delete a bounding box for a single frame, use the `Toggle keypoint` button.
 You can also use this button to turn an interpolated frame into a keypoint frame.

   ![image](https://github.com/zachvin/labelling-instructions/assets/43306216/f16dbe5b-ffd9-421a-8350-f484e3799233)

+* The above image also shows the main Label Studio tools for navigating the video.

+* If you are creating a new bounding box, be sure to label it as a person by selecting it then either clicking on `person` on the top of the screen or pressing the hotkey associated with that class (mine is 2, and yours likely will be as well).

+* Generally speaking, try to extend previously existing bounding boxes and do not create new ones.
+In the event that a person is recognized for a few frames but that recognition is dropped, click on the bounding box in a frame where it exists, navigate to the next frame where it does not exist, and use the `Toggle keypoint` button to make it appear.
+This way we can avoid making too many unique IDs.

+* There may be some instances where a person may be labeled as `person_X` but several frames later becomes `person_Y`.